 Each athlete will need to focus on different things, looking at specific trends or results to affect changes in their performance.
 This presents coaches with a unique opportunity to educate athletes, of all ages.
 Try to offer direction on what to look for when reviewing results, and involve athletes in determining what to do with the findings.

-In this post, we outline a few ways to use insights to help foster improvements, divided into 2 categories.
-Items to look at on a micro level more frequently, and tracking progress from a macro viewpoint, throughout the season.
+In this post, we outline a few ways to use insights to help foster improvements, divided into two categories.
+Items to look at on a micro level more frequently and track progress from a macro viewpoint throughout the season.

 Consistency is key

 When reviewing progression, the first thing to look for is consistency throughout a set.
-Better still would be comparing multiple instances of the same or similar set over a period of time.
-Ideally metrics should remain stable length over length throughout a set, depending on criteria (ie. ascending, descending or race pace, etc.).
+Ideally, metrics should remain stable length over length throughout a set, depending on criteria (ie. ascending, descending or race pace, etc.).
 Overlaying multiple reps or sets on a graph in Insights will immediately highlight any inconsistencies.

 Dig into the data

 The next step is to dig into what may be causing any significant changes in performance.
-Did DPS or stroke rate drop too much? did turn times increase?
-Or did a drop in stroke index on a given length suggest a loss in efficiency?
-Each athlete will uncover different challenges through reviewing results in TritonWear Insights.
-This learning enables them to bring valuable feedback to practice, where collaborative discussions with coaches helps define a personalized training strategy.
+Did DPS or Stroke Rate drop too much?
+Did Turn Times increase?
+Or did a drop in the Stroke Index on a given length suggest inefficiency?
+Each athlete will uncover different challenges by reviewing results in TritonWear Live Activities.
+This learning enables them to bring valuable feedback to practice, where collaborative discussions with coaches help define a personalized training strategy.